Mehtab07/osf_paper_extraction/README.md

-# 📝 OSF Paper Extraction
+# 📝 OSF Paper Extraction and Result Comparison

 This project helps in automating the process of downloading research paper PDFs using paper titles and IDs.
-It supports searching via **CORE API** and **Semantic Scholar API**, and saves the PDFs locally along with their status in CSV files, and now also includes functionality to extract and summarize specific sections of research papers using OpenAI's GPT models.
+It supports searching via **Semantic Scholar API**, and saves the PDFs locally along with their status in CSV files, and now
+## Research Paper Analysis

+This tool also includes functionality to extract and summarize specific sections of research papers and compares research paper PDFs with R script execution logs using either OpenAI or Gemini AI models.

 ---